ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v3.2.md

 ### Cloning content types

-When creating content types in the Back Office, you do not have to start from scratch.
+When creating content types in the back office, you do not have to start from scratch.
 You can now clone an existing content type instead.

 To do this, click the **Copy** icon located next to the content type that you want to clone.